 The core also operates a Miltenyi Biotec autoMACS Pro Cell Separator, an immunomagnetic cell separation system that can be used to enrich or deplete a population of cells prior to sorting on one of our BD instruments.

-- Multi-parameter analysis and sorting on all instruments
+- Multi-parameter analysis and sorting

 - autoMACSpro available for depletion/enrichment of cell populations prior to flow experiments